typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/strict-enums.md

 The goal of this rule is to make enums work like they do in other languages.
 One of the main benefits of enums is that they allow you to write code that is future-safe, because enums are supposed to be resilient to reorganization.
 If you arbitrarily change the values of an enum (or change the ordering of an enum with computed values), the idea is that nothing in your code-base should break.

-Subsequently, this rule bans potentially-dangerous patterns that you might already be using, like using the greater than operator to select a subset of enum values.

 ## Banned Patterns

 This rule bans:

-1. Comparing enums with unsafe operators - `incorrectComparisonOperator`
 1. Enum incrementing/decrementing - `incorrectIncrement`
 1. Mismatched enum declarations/assignments - `mismatchedAssignment`
 1. Mismatched enum comparisons - `mismatchedComparison`